If anyone had told me that one of the worst moments of my 33-year career would pay off in spades, in the long run, I wouldn’t have believed it.

-I thought I was well prepared for a decision that could go against me.
+Thought I was well prepared for a decision that could go against me and I may lose.
 I had steeled myself for a negative outcome by thinking through my “Do not be surprised” plan.

 The idea is to develop your response before the actual event occurs.
 You imagine that each of the candidates wins and you prepare separate response plans accordingly.

-But even though I had prepared myself for the worst-case scenario, it was now a reality and I had to deal with it in front of the chair, my executive peers and my new boss.
+But even though I had prepared myself for the worst-case scenario that I may lose the game, it was now a reality and I had to deal with it in front of the chair.
+My executive peers and my new boss.

-They were all surprised with how I handled the situation, given that they understood how much I wanted to be president.
+They were all surprised by how I handled the situation, given that they understood how much I wanted to be president.

 The feedback I received was gratifying.
-My behaviour was deemed “mature,” indicative of a senior executive leader who could take a “punch in the gut” and who could place the needs of the organization before his own.
+My behavior was deemed “mature,” indicative of a senior executive leader who could take a “punch in the gut”.
+And could place the needs of the organization before his own.

 My currency with the board and executive leadership team escalated.
-My career continued to be rewarding and I was given many exciting opportunities to learn and contribute to the organization’s success.
+Career continued to be rewarding and I was given many exciting opportunities to learn and contribute to the organization’s success.

 But it did.